jdavid54/twilio/README.md

 ### C) OPT with tkinter GUI

+Check OPT with tkinter_opt.py

 The trialnumber wil send an  one-time password (OPT) to your phonetocal.
 The OTP is a number with 4 digits.

 The phonetocall receiver then has to open verification GUI with tkinter_opt.py and check in the number to log in.

+### D) Login calling opt validation

+Login and OPT validation with tkinter_opt_login.py

+A first window let you enter your login name which will set varaible phonetocal.

+A validation OPT window will be opened to check authentication by sending OPT to the login name phone.